kybervpk/website/content/en/releases/checklist-for-victims-of-a-data-breach.md

 We collected a comprehensive list of notes especially for the victims of the [Vastaamo data breach](https://yle.fi/uutiset/osasto/news/psychotherapy_centres_database_hacked_patient_info_held_ransom/11605460).
 If you have been a client of Vastaamo before the year 2019, your confidential information might have been stolen.

-Based on current knowledge, Vastaamo's client registry was breached in November 2018 and there has been a second smaller breach in 2019.
+Based on current knowledge, Vastaamo's client registry was breached in November 2018 and there has been a second smaller breach in 2019 before March 2019.
+According to Vastaamo, there is no indication that the whole database has been leaked in 2019 incident, but it is possible that information regarding some individuals has been copied.

 You can follow Vastaamo's official updates [at their website](https://vastaamo.fi/ajankohtaista/). (currently only in Finnish)